tobiascr/four-in-a-row-cpp/README.md

 A four in a row game programmed with C++.
 It is developed for Linux.
-It can compute moves to full depth and can therefore make perfect moves.
+It can compute moves to full depth and can make perfect moves.

 I uses bitboards, negamax, alpha beta pruning, transposition table, iterative deepening, move sorting based on heuristics, and an opening book.